nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/installation/installing-the-nuxeo-platform-on-linux.md

         version: '1'

 ---
-On Linux, you can install the Nuxeo Platform using the packages below:
+You can install the Nuxeo Platform on Linux using the packages below:

-*   the ZIP archive,
+*   the ZIP archive
-*   the Virtual Machine image,
+*   the Virtual Machine image
-*   the Debian package.
+*   the Debian package

 ## Checking Requirements